How to Sell a House with Water Damage in Seattle, WA (And Yes, You Can!)

 Water damage in your Seattle home doesn’t spell disaster for your selling plans.
 It’s usual for homeowners across the city to sell properties that have dealt with flooding, burst pipes, roof leaks, and all kinds of water-related problems.

-Seattle’s rainy climate means water damage is super common, which actually works in your favor as a seller.
+Seattle’s rainy climate makes water damage very common, which can benefit you as a seller.
 Many buyers actively seek out properties with these issues that they can improve.

-This detailed guide will give you the answer to “How to sell house with water damage in Seattle WA?” and guide you through every step of the process, so don’t stress out!
+This detailed guide will answer the question, “How to sell a house with water damage in Seattle, WA?” and guide you through every step of the process, so don’t stress out!

 Common Causes of Water Damage in Washington State

 Seattle’s weather loves to mess with your house.
-Here are the main causes of water damage in Washington homes.
+Here are the leading causes of water damage in Washington homes.

 Burst Pipes and Plumbing Failures